-Norgesprosjektet DNA is a project within Family Tree DNA.
-Everyone with Norwegian ancestry having tested through FTDNA or Genographic project are welcome members.
+Norgesprosjektet Norway DNA is a project within Family Tree DNA.
+Everyone with known Norwegian ancestors having tested through FTDNA or Genographic project are welcome members.
+The project is maintained by volunteer administrators who categorize the results, and assist members when needed.

 This website aims to present information about DNA-testing both for beginners and more experienced genealogists and testers, mainly in Norwegian, some of the articles being previous published material from journals and magazines.